FreshCrispyBacon/ADS-2/README.md

 One way to accomplish traffic sign mapping is to first use image processing techniques such as YOLOv5 to detect and identify traffic signs in images captured by cameras mounted on a vehicle.
 The output of YOLOv5 detection will give type of detected traffic signs in the images.

-Then, trigononmetric calculations are performed on a pair of YOLOv5 output images to retrieve new coordinates signifying the detected road sign's location.
+Then, trigononmetric calculations are performed on a pair of YOLOv5 output images to retrieve new coordinates signifying the detected traffic sign's location.

 Next, these coordinates can be verified against the National Data Warehouse (NDW) database, which contains information on traffic signs in the Netherlands, including their location and attributes.
 By cross-referencing the coordinates with the NDW database, it can be verified that the traffic signs have been placed in the correct location and that they conform to national and international standards.